tealhorizon87/attendance_form_v2/README.md

 # Attendance Form

 This is a page designed for a social group that want to know how many of their members will be attending a meeting, whether they wish to dine after the meeting, and whether they have any guests.
+The live site can be seen [here](https://acs8504-attendance-form.herokuapp.com/)

 ## Table of Contents
 1. [UX](#ux)